 The discovery procedure for an NSTR mobile AP MLD is the same as the procedure described in 35.3.4 (Discovery of an AP MLD) with the following exceptions:

-—An AP affiliated with an NSTR mobile AP MLD and that is operating on the primary link of an NSTR link pair shall indicate that it is an NSTR mobile AP MLD by setting AP MLD Type Indication subfield to 1 in MLD Capabilities and Operations field of Common Info field in the Basic Multi-Link element.
+—An AP affiliated with an NSTR mobile AP MLD and that is operating on the primary link (#15453) shall indicate that it is an NSTR mobile AP MLD by setting AP MLD Type Indication subfield to 1 in MLD Capabilities and Operations subfield (#16619) of Common Info field in the Basic Multi-Link element.

-—An AP affiliated with an NSTR mobile AP MLD and that is operating on the primary link of an NSTR link pair shall include a Reduced Neighbor Report element with the MLD Parameters subfield present in a TBTT Information field corresponding to a reported AP affiliated with the NSTR mobile AP MLD and that is operating on the nonprimary link of the NSTR link pair in a Beacon and Probe Response frames that it transmits.
-The Neighbor AP TBTT Offset subfield, the BSSID subfield, the Short-BSSID subfield, the BSS Parameters subfield and the 20 MHz PSD subfield shall not be present in the TBTT Information Field for that reported AP.
-The TBTT Information Field Type subfield shall set to 1 to identify, together with the TBTT Information Length subfield , the format of the TBTT Information field for the reported AP operating on the nonprimary link. —

-A non-AP STA affiliated with a non-AP MLD shall not transmit a Probe Request frame to the AP affiliated with the NSTR mobile AP MLD and that is operating on the nonprimary link of the NSTR link pair.
+—An AP affiliated with an NSTR mobile AP MLD and that is operating on the primary link (#15453) shall include a Reduced Neighbor Report element with the MLD Parameters subfield present in a TBTT Information field corresponding to a reported AP affiliated with the NSTR mobile AP MLD and that is operating on the nonprimary link of the NSTR link pair in a Beacon and Probe Response frames that it transmits.
+The Neighbor AP TBTT Offset subfield, the BSSID subfield, the ShortSSID subfield(#16108), the BSS Parameters subfield and the 20 MHz PSD subfield shall not be present in the TBTT Information field (#16109) for that reported AP.
+The TBTT Information Field Type subfield and the TBTT Information Length subfield shall be set to 1 and 3 respectively to identify, that reported AP operating on the nonprimary link(#16963, 17850). —(#17850)A non-AP MLD identifies an AP as an AP affiliated with an NSTR Mobile AP MLD and operating on the primary link when it receives a Basic Multi-Link element in a Beacon frame or Probe Response frame from that AP with the AP MLD Type Indication subfield set to 1 in the MLD Capabilities and Operations subfield of Common Info field of the Basic Multi-Link element. —A non-AP STA affiliated with a non-AP MLD shall not transmit a Probe Request frame to a reported AP in a Reduced Neighbor Report element if the corresponding TBTT Information Field Type subfield and the TBTT Information Length subfield are equal to 1 and 3 respectively for the Neighbor AP Information field corresponding to this reported AP(#17850).
 To request a complete profile of the AP operating on the nonprimary link, a non-AP STA affiliated with a non-AP MLD shall send a multi-link probe request to an AP affiliated with the NSTR mobile AP MLD and that is operating on the primary link (see 35.3.4.2 (Use of multi-link probe request and response)).

 —The NSTR mobile AP MLD shall not respond to any received Probe Request frames on the nonprimary link.